RobinLWilson/Project_4/README.md

 The following areas are recommended for further exploration:

+Data Cleaning:
+We think it would be worthwhile to take another look at the ordinal/relational object variable bins.
+This is because our very, very initial results with mostly "OneHotEncoded" or "get_dummies" conversations actually had higher predictive results.
+Other parts of the data were not as clean at this point, so this is worth another look.

 Covid-19 Impact:

 Investigate the potential influence of the Covid-19 pandemic on employee satisfaction and organizational dynamics.
 Assess how external factors may have contributed to the observed statistical relationships.